Cnasboll/HLF25-2/v04/README.md

 To amend an existing hero, exit the _Online_ menu by pressing `X` to return to the _Main_ menu.
 Enter `A` to search string for the hero to amend.
 Candiates will be presented by descending order of strenght.
 Press `y` to amend the displayed hero or `n` to review the next one, or `c` to cancel.
 Pressing `y` will give the user the chance of amendning every value and keep current one with pressing enter.
 Upon completion, the amended fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
-Any manual amendment sets the `lock` flag on the hero to `true` to exclude it from any automated reconciliaton with it's online version that would otherwise undo the user's creative efforts.
+Any manual amendment sets the `lock` flag on the hero to `true` to exclude it from any automated reconciliaton with it's _Online_ version that would otherwise undo the user's creative efforts.

 ```
 A